varopago/varopago-python/README.md

 ```

 Once you have a customer, you have access to few resources for current customer.
 According to the current version
-of the Openpay API, these resources are:
+of the Varopago API, these resources are:

   - cards
   - charges